-The aim of the MSc programme is to prepare participants for managerial, advisory and academic positions in the energy sector – private sector and government.
+We'll prepare you for managerial, advisory and academic positions in the energy sector – private sector and government.

-The programme aims to provide an intellectually challenging academic programme of study, which will demand of the student the ability to analyse, synthesise and evaluate key theoretical concepts and practical applications in energy with an emphasis on the economic dimensions of the subject.
-This will prepare participants for success in the rapidly evolving and highly competitive global business climate that characterises the energy sector.
+The programme provides an intellectually challenging academic programme of study, for which you'll need the ability to analyse, synthesise and evaluate key theoretical concepts and practical applications in energy with an emphasis on the economic dimensions of the subject.
+This will prepare you for success in the rapidly evolving and highly competitive global business climate that characterises the energy sector.

 All modules will be delivered on the campus of the University of Dundee in face-to-face mode.
 Self-study makes up a considerable proportion of the student's learning experience.
 Formal and informal group work occurs in some modules.

 Teaching Excellence Framework (TEF)

 The University of Dundee has been given a Gold award – the highest possible rating – in the 2017 Teaching Excellence Framework (TEF).